-As the Ethiopian government aims to enrol all eligible Ethiopians by 2025, collaborations with other government agencies such as the Department of Revenue and the Department of Education have been initiated.
+As the Ethiopian government aims to enrol all legal residents by 2025, collaborations with other government agencies such as the Department of Revenue and the Department of Education have been initiated.

 The Federal Civil Service Commission has partnered with NIDP to launch Fayda ID as the primary identification for civil servants.
 It aims to establish the digital ID for digitization of a transparent and secure civil service.
 The Commission wants to better manage its human resources and overcome malpractices in employment.
-The development of a superior identifying system for civil servants via the Digital ID is one of the main aspects of this partnership.
+The development of a superior identifying system for civil servants via the Digital ID is one of the main aspects of this partnership.179

-In the financial sector, the National Bank of Ethiopia announced its plans to utilise the Fayda ID for all financial transactions, with legal acceptance from all financial institutions.
-To enable financial access and improve service delivery standards, the central bank also intends to use Fayda IDs as a requirement for onboarding bank customers.
+The National Bank of Ethiopia has mandated Fayda for all new bank account openings as of January 2025.
+To enable financial access and improve service delivery standards, the central bank also intends to use Fayda IDs as a requirement for onboarding bank customers.180

 The Ministry of Health announced a joint initiative called "digital health for health" with the NIDP.
-It aims to integrate the Fayda ID in the health sector and leverage it for the health registration systems, and use it as foundation for subsequent services such as unique patient index and national insurance schemes.
+It aims to integrate the Fayda ID in the health sector and leverage it for the health registration systems, and use it as foundation for subsequent services such as unique patient index and national insurance schemes.181